 I enjoyed every dish on my tray, though I did offer my hot pepper to my friend, since I did not want to tempt fate.
 We were asked if we would like seconds of anything, but not knowing how much food was still coming, we declined.

 The Entrée Thali arrived next, and it was just as beautiful as the previous tray.
 Here’s what we ate, as seen in the photo above:

 Toor Dal (Boiled Lentils Cooked With Indian Spices)

-Ful-Cobi (Cauliflower And Green Peas Sautéed In A Savory Sauce)
+Ful-Cobi (Cauliflower and Green Peas Sautéed in Savory Sauce)